baites/baites.github.io/_posts/2018-01-15-linear-recurrence-sequences-with-distinct-poles.md

   pseudocode: true
 ---

-This is a continuation of a initial post with the end goal of computing a closed form for any linear recurrence sequence.
+This post is the continuation of the previous post with the end goal of computing a closed form for any linear recurrence sequence.
 Details about what are these sequences and how to compute their generating function are in the first blog:

 * [Linear recurrence sequences]({% post_url 2018-01-08-linear-recurrence-sequences %})